kamclark/Cats/README.md

 # Cats
-Python/Pygame based obstacle avoidance game
+Python based 2D obstacle avoidance game with scoring logic and collision and boundary detection and increasing difficulty.